MystoganX/MATLAB-Business-Inteligence/README.md

 # Matlab - Business Inteligence
 *The examples shown in this section use the data from Tableau's fictional store [Superstore (Superstore.xls)](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls) and [Twitter's Customer Support (twcs.csv)](https://www.kaggle.com/thoughtvector/customer-support-on-twitter).
 The Superstore file is a spreadsheet with records of sales data from 2014 to 2017, while twcs.csv contains logs of the messages from the customer support chat.*

 This section explores different techniques to read and visualize data for business purposes.
-This includes checking of **performance metrics** by doing typical analysis of sales data from a retail store, to determine *how is business going on?* and *how different type of customer behave?*.
+This includes typical analysis of sales data from a retail store, in order to determine *how is business going on?* and *how different type of customer behave?*.
 And also, analysis of chat logs to determine global engament and rush hours.
+All these to check the company's **performance metrics** and answer questions like:

 Scatter Plots
 ---